-The TENCO WDB recognizes the need to ensure individuals that are new to the labor market receive the skills necessary to obtain desired careers but also recognize the importance of supporting the current workforce.
+The TENCO WDB recognizes the need to ensure individuals that are new to the labor market receive the skills necessary to obtain desired careers while also recognizing the importance of supporting the current workforce.
 Through TENCO's Incumbent Worker and Career Pathway projects, individuals have opportunities to expand existing skills while maintaining their current employment.